 - Our Company was originally incorporated as Sea Breeze Constructions and Investments Private Limited on February 8, 1985 under the Companies Act, 1956 with the RoC.
 The name of our Company was changed to Godrej Properties and Investments Private Limited with effect from July 16, 1990 pursuant to a special resolution of the shareholders dated July 2, 1990.
 In the year 1991, the status of our Company was changed to a deemed public company by deletion of the word "Private" from the name of the Company.
 Subsequently the status was changed to a public limited company pursuant to a special resolution of the members passed at the extraordinary general meeting on August 1, 2001.
-Our name was further changed to Godrej Properties Limited with effect from December 10, 2004 pursuant to a special resolution of the extraordinary general meeting on November 23, 2004. - Our Registered Office and Corporate Office is located at Godrej One, 5th Floor, Pirojshanagar, Eastern Express Highway, Vikhroli (East), Mumbai 400 079, Maharashtra, India. - The CIN of the Company is L74120MH1985PLC035308. - The Equity Shares are listed on BSE and NSE. - The Issue was authorised and approved by the Board pursuant to a resolution dated April 30, 2019, and by the shareholders of our Company pursuant to a special resolution passed by way of postal ballot on June 8, 2019. - Our Company has received in-principle approvals under Regulation 28(1) of the SEBI Listing Regulations to list the Equity Shares to be issued pursuant to the Issue, on BSE and NSE, on June 25, 2019 and June 25, 2019, respectively. - Copies of our Memorandum of Association and Articles of Association will be available for inspection between 9:30 am to 5:30 pm on any weekday (except Saturdays and public holidays) at our Registered Office and Corporate Office. - Our Company has obtained all necessary consents, approvals and authorisations as may be required in connection with the Issue. - There has been no material change in the financial or trading position of our Company since March 31, 2019, the date of the latest audited financial statements prepared in accordance with applicable accounting standards included in this Placement Document, except as disclosed herein. - Except as disclosed in this Placement Document, there are no litigation or arbitration proceedings against or affecting us, or our assets or revenues, nor are we aware of any pending or threatened litigation or arbitration proceedings, which are or might be material in the context of this Issue.
+Our name was further changed to Godrej Properties Limited with effect from December 10, 2004 pursuant to a special resolution of the extraordinary general meeting on November 23, 2004. - Our Registered Office and Corporate Office is located at Godrej One, 5th Floor, Pirojshanagar, Eastern Express Highway, Vikhroli (East), Mumbai 400 079, Maharashtra, India. - The CIN of the Company is L74120MH1985PLC035308. - The Equity Shares are listed on BSE and NSE. - The Issue was authorised and approved by the Board pursuant to a resolution dated April 30, 2019, and by the shareholders of our Company pursuant to a special resolution passed by way of postal ballot on June 8, 2019. - Our Company has received in-principle approvals under Regulation 28(1) of the SEBI Listing Regulations to list the Equity Shares to be issued pursuant to the Issue, on BSE and NSE, on June 25, 2019 and June 25, 2019, respectively. - Copies of our Memorandum of Association and Articles of Association will be available for inspection between 9:30 am to 5:30 pm on any weekday (except Saturdays and public holidays) at our Registered Office and Corporate Office. - Our Company has obtained all necessary consents, approvals and authorisations as may be required in connection with the Issue. - There has been no material change in the financial or trading position of our Company since March 31, 2019, the date of the latest audited financial statements prepared in accordance with applicable accounting standards included in this Preliminary Placement Document, except as disclosed herein. - Except as disclosed in this Preliminary Placement Document, there are no litigation or arbitration proceedings against or affecting us, or our assets or revenues, nor are we aware of any pending or threatened litigation or arbitration proceedings, which are or might be material in the context of this Issue.
 For further details, see "Legal Proceedings" on page 185. - The Floor Price is ₹ 928 per Equity Share, calculated in accordance with the provisions of Chapter VI of the SEBI ICDR Regulations, as certified by M/s P.G.
-Bhagwat, Chartered Accountants. - Surender Varma is the Company Secretary and Chief Legal Officer of our Company.
+Bhagwat, Chartered Accountants.
+Our Company may offer a discount of not more than 5% on the Floor Price in accordance with Regulation 176(1) of the SEBI ICDR Regulations. - Surender Varma is the Company Secretary and Chief Legal Officer of our Company.
 His details are as follows: